h2oai/h2o-3/h2o-docs/src/product/data-science/deep-learning.rst

 -  **max_categorical_features**: Specify the maximum number of categorical features enforced via hashing.
 The value must be at least one.
 This option defaults to 2147483647.

 -  **reproducible**: Specify whether to force reproducibility on small data.
 If this option is enabled, the model takes more time to generate because it uses only one thread.
-This option is not enabled by default.
+This option is defaults to false (not enabled).

 -  **export_weights_and_biases**: Specify whether to export the neural network weights and biases as H2O frames.
-This option is not enabled by default.
+This option is defaults to false (not enabled).

 -  **mini_batch_size**: Specify a value for the mini-batch size.
 (Smaller values lead to a better fit; larger values can speed up and generalize better.)
 This option defaults to 1.